TCXO Selection Guide: Specs, Packages & Top Picks for Precision Timing

 - LVDS / LVPECL: Differential outputs for high-speed clocks (>100MHz).
 Lower jitter, better noise immunity.
 Overkill for a TCXO application — if you need this, you're probably looking at an OCXO or high-end XO instead.

 Supply voltage: The industry has largely converged on 3.3V and 1.8V.
 A 1.8V TCXO is increasingly common for low-power GNSS modules like the u-blox M10 series.
 Check your receiver's reference input spec — feeding 3.3V into a 1.8V clock input destroys the receiver.
+We usually go with 3.3V unless the module forces 1.8V.

 Phase Noise and Why It Matters for Wireless

 TCXOs aren't immune to phase noise.
 Close-in phase noise (10Hz to 1kHz offset) affects PLL lock time and reciprocal mixing in receivers.
 A TCXO with -85dBc/Hz at 10Hz offset will give you noticeably better GPS TTFF (time to first fix) than one with -75dBc/Hz.
 This isn't on the summary datasheet — you need to pull the phase noise plot.
+It's usually why spec-identical parts behave differently in the field.

 Popular TCXOs Engineers Stock